lashifrin/ejabberd-modules/mod_register_web/trunk/README.txt

  * Optionally require email confirmation to register.

  * Allow to set a private email address anytime.
- * Allow to recover password using the private email to confim (see mod_passrecover).
+ * Allow to recover password using the private email to confirm (see mod_passrecover).

  * Optionally require invitation